shaweesh/SalawatChrome/README.md

-Chrome browser extention sents noticiations on pray time.
+Chrome browser extention sends a noticiation on pray time.